-Different groups of friends met in Chengdu in early May 2018.
+Several hundreds of people gathered in Chengdu in early May 2018 for several concurrent events.
 The second ”Tian Gang Forum” gathered about 50 investors and entrepreneurs for a conversation on hope.
 Then, over 200 participants met for a conference themed ”On the Threshold of the Next Evolution”, with presentations and workshops on youth innovation, rural community development and the promises of blockchain.
 This gathering also saw the launch of the PILC (Promotion Association of Global Youth Innovation Leaders Community).
-And an unforgettable musical evening at the archaeological museum of Sanxingdui gathered a dozen musicians from all over the world.
+And an unforgettable musical evening at the unique archaeological site of Sanxingdui gathered a dozen musicians from all over the world.

 BEIJING, CHINA, 13 JANUARY 2018